November 29, 2022

 Ideally, you’d be able to generate reports within your system and then export them as CSV files.

 Finally, your leave tracking system should allow you to create a profile for each team member.

 The profile should show the remaining leave balances for each person, as well as the overall number of leave days they have.

-HR staff should be able to access employee profiles easily to check their time off status when approving leave requests.
+HR staff should be able to access employee profiles easily to check how many leave days they have available before approving (or denying) employee time off requests.